Lukas01001001/logo-canvas-28/README.md

 ## 📱 Responsive Interface and UX

-- "Generate Logo Forest" button placed next to "Reset Checkbox" on desktop
-- On mobile, buttons are displayed below the title
 - Components optimized for Tailwind scaling
 - Smooth UX with debounced inputs and no reloads